Ukraine’s President, Volodymyr Zelensky, needs a way to lose the war with Russia. American voters may have just given it to him.

 The plan conditions continued U.S. support for Ukraine on Ukraine’s commitment to negotiating a diplomatic end to the war.
 That diplomatic end would include a promise not to offer Ukraine NATO membership for an extended period of time.
 It would further include a ceasefire along the current battle lines.
 Ukraine would not have to formally cede the lost territory to Russia but would have to pursue its recovery diplomatically.

-Putin has also suggested that Ukraine could withdraw form the territories annexed by Russia without legally recognized the annexation.
+Putin has also suggested that Ukraine could withdraw from the territories annexed by Russia without legally recognized the annexation.
 Zelensky has recently hinted at that possibility when he said that “No one will legally recognize the occupied territories as belonging to other states.”

 Ukraine is on a seemingly unstoppable trajectory to losing the war.
 Defeat will be very difficult for Zelensky.
 Ukraine was in a position to attain its goals in the first weeks of the war before the loss of land and before the loss of much life when it initialed the draft treaty in Istanbul.
 At Western urging, Zelensky left that promising diplomatic path and promised the people of Ukraine that the sacrifices of war would pay off in the maximalist achievement of the reclamation of all its land, including the Donbas and Crimea, and membership in NATO.
 Nearly three years later, the people of Ukraine have suffered the loss of, perhaps, hundreds of thousands of lives and limbs and instead of reclaiming territory, they have lost more.
 There has been no offer of NATO membership.

-Zelensky needs a way out of the war that avoids responsibility weighing down on him for a decision that cost so much loss of life to win a peace that is worse than the one than was on the table at the start.
+Zelensky needs a way out of the war that avoids responsibility weighing down on him for a decision that cost so much loss of life to win a peace that is worse than the one that was on the table at the start.
 Zelensky needs a plan for how to lose the war.

 Trump’s election could offer him that plan.
 It has been suggested that Zelensky’s Ukrainian Victory Plan with its unrealistic maximalists requests for the West was really conceived as a Ukrainian Defeat Plan.
 Zelensky would present security and military demands the West could not offer, the West would not offer them, and Zelensky would return home in the role of the betrayed wartime leader who reminded the West of its promise to provide Ukraine with whatever they needs for as long as they need it if they would fight Russian only to be betrayed and abandoned at the climactic moment.